AngelFelizR/nyc-taxi-project/CRISP-DM_Phases/03-data-understanding/README.md

 - <a href="#setting-the-environment-up"
   id="toc-setting-the-environment-up">Setting the environment up</a>
-- <a href="#exploring-distribution-of-each-individual-variable"
+- <a
-  id="toc-exploring-distribution-of-each-individual-variable">Exploring
-  distribution of each individual variable</a>
+  href="#distribution-of-variables-available-before-arriving-at-the-pick-up-location"
+  id="toc-distribution-of-variables-available-before-arriving-at-the-pick-up-location">Distribution
+  of variables available before arriving at the pick-up location</a>
   - <a href="#categorical-variables"
     id="toc-categorical-variables">Categorical variables</a>
   - <a href="#time-variables" id="toc-time-variables">Time variables</a>
-  - <a href="#numerical-variables" id="toc-numerical-variables">Numerical
+  - <a href="#numeric-variables" id="toc-numeric-variables">Numeric
     variables</a>
-  - <a href="#variables-to-exclude" id="toc-variables-to-exclude">Variables
-    to exclude</a>

 After completing the [business understanding](https://github.com/AngelFelizR/nyc-taxi-project/tree/master/notebooks/02-business-understanding)